-The Carl Gipson Senior Center of Everett is operated by the City of Everett and is a regional center providing meals and a variety of programs to captivate the region’s age 50+ population.
-The center operates 6 days per week.
-Seniors use the center to enjoy an environment with opportunities for continued learning, social interaction, and medical services geared toward optimum health through awareness, exercise, and positive attitude.
-Approximately 200 people and 3 resident cats meet at the center daily for various activities and to volunteer.
-The Osher Lifelong Learning Institute presented by the UW offers college level classes and the center was recently expanded and remodeled.
+The Carl Gipson Senior Center of Everett is operated by the City of Everett.
+This regional center provides meals and programs for the region’s age 50+ population.
+The center operates six days per week.
+Seniors use the center to enjoy opportunities for continued learning, social interaction, and medical services geared toward optimum health through awareness, exercise, and positive attitude.
+Approximately 200 people and three resident cats meet at the center daily for various activities and to volunteer.
+The Osher Lifelong Learning Institute presented by the UW offers college-level classes and the center was recently expanded and remodeled.

-The Planet Power solar array provides a unique learning opportunity for the seniors who utilize the center and also provides power to the center’s computer lab and two Wii tournament stations.
-The 4 kW array is located on the center’s south-facing parapet wall and is visible from the nearby bus stop and sidewalk.
+The Planet Power solar array provides a unique learning opportunity for seniors who utilize the center and also provides power to the center’s computer lab and two Wii tournament stations.
+The four kW array is located on the center’s south-facing parapet wall and is visible from the nearby bus stop and sidewalk.
 The array also features an interactive kiosk, which is located in the senior center’s multi-purpose room and displays the real-time system data, weather data, and information about our regional renewable energy resources.
-The array received 90% of its funding from the PUD’s Planet Power Program and 10% from BEF.
-Installation was completed on 12/20/11 by NW Wind & Solar.
+The array received 90% of its funding from the PUD’s Planet Power Program and 10% from the Bonneville Environmental Foundation (BEF).
+Installation was completed on Dec.
+20, 2011 by NW Wind & Solar.